pressbooks/local-dev-environment/README.md

 `lando testbyfilter <FILTER_NAME>` Run only a specific test, for example: `lando testbyfilter test_pressbooks_cg_design_callback`.
 Accepts wildcards.

 `lando testbygroup <GROUPNAME>` Run only a specific group of tests, for example: `lando testbygroup covergenerator`.

-### Displaying PHP 8.1 deprecation notices from third parties
-Currently, PHP deprecation notices are displayed from WP Core, WP-CLI and the H5P plugin.
-If you want to hide them in `development` environment, remove:
-`DISPLAY_PHP8_1_DEPRECATIONS=true` in your `.env` file.
-It is turned on by default in the `.env.example` file.

 ### XDebug configuration in PHPSTORM
 You can configure XDebug locally by adding a new PHP Remote Debug configuration and setting the following values: